Caravan of Courage: An Ewok Adventure: Inception

 George Lucas had allowed the Star Wars universe to be produced for television in 1978 with the Star Wars Holiday Special, which proved to be an embarrassment.
 Lucas assumed greater control over a planned half-hour television project about Ewoks.
 He hired Thomas G. Smith to produce the film, after Smith had stepped down as the manager of Industrial Light & Magic (ILM) following his work on Indiana Jones and the Temple of Doom.
 Lucas also hired Bob Carrau, a personal assistant, to co-write the story with him.

 When shopping the film around, Smith discovered that none of the TV networks at the time were interested in airing a half-hour special, but ABC showed interest in a two-hour movie of the week; the project was expanded to fill the request.

 The producers initially conceived of the project as a cross between "Hansel and Gretel" and Tarzan of the Apes.
 John Korty, who had directed the Lucas-produced Twice Upon a Time, was selected as director.

-Crew
+Staff and crew

-Working from a story written by George Lucas and a screenplay by Bob Carrau, director John Korty transformed the scenic northern California redwood forests into the forest moon of Endor.
-Joe Johnston, an art director at ILM for years and one of the key concept artists of the classic Star Wars trilogy, acted as production designer and second-unit director.
-Prior to the movie's release, Johnston also wrote and illustrated a book about Ewoks, The Adventures of Teebo: A Tale of Magic and Suspense.
+Evolving from both a story written by George Lucas and a screenplay by Bob Carrau, director John Korty transformed the scenic Northern California film site, Roy's Redwoods Preserve in the San Geronimo Valley, with its verdant ferns and redwood trees, into the Ewoks' forest moon home of Endor.
+Joe Johnston, a veteran art director at ILM and one of the key concept artists of the classic Star Wars trilogy, acted as production designer and second-unit director.
+Prior to the film's release, he would also write and illustrate a book about the Ewoks, The Adventures of Teebo: A Tale of Magic and Suspense.